Tymodk/ethicalhacking-phishing/readme.md

 I've managed to succesfully spoof an e-mail!
 I can now send e-mails from 'Notifications@instructure.com'.
 Which is my school's notification service.
 I simply utilized Kali Linux, installed the SendEmail package and used the following string as the command.
 <pre>sendemail -f notifications@instructure.com -t tymo.dekock@student.kdg.be -m "Hello world" -s uit.telenet.be -u "Canvas notification"</pre>
+Send a mail to two of my teachers, one of them seems to be on vacation until the 7th, maybe I'll get a response of him after.
+Within these mails is a request for them to share a link to my malicious website to their student, disguised as a login to the school network.
+If they type in their e-mails they will be redirected to a form so they should think it's legit.
+Made the website mobile friendly too.
+Proceeding to learn how to make a email template for sendemail protocol in kali linux.